 With more data available on customer preferences through IoT devices, businesses get new options:

-- they can identify and provide real value customers are seeking
+- they can identify and provide the real value customers are seeking to

-- deliver new products and services based on new information about customer experience or update existing ones.
+- deliver new products and services based on new information about customer experience or updating existing ones.

 - innovate traditional business models.

 Have you wondered how to keep business equipment running at peak efficiency?
 Maybe you wonder how to reduce the likelihood of unexpected equipment breakage?

 Maximizing equipment performance and predictive maintenance becomes possible thanks to IoT.
 IoT architecture can troubleshoot office equipment in real-time and catch errors before they happen due to real-time diagnostics.
 The IoT presents you with full control over all machinery, tools, and equipment.
 Detecting a piece of equipment falling before it happens minimizes costly downtime for repairs.

 Real-time maintenance equipment and preventing possible downtime allows a company to run at full capacity and results in a bigger profit.